David Richardson is Senior Manager for Maintenance Services at Chartright Air Group, based in Ontario, Canada.

 It’s always been kind of knee-jerk with my wife and I, we’ll look at something and we’ll react quickly.
 When I was working in the contract world, I got approached by a company manufacturing parts for the Airbus A380 and got offered a permanent role in Canada, with support and assistance in getting out there.

 They paid for the move and there was support there to get us across.
-These people tell you where to set up a bank account, for your vehicle insurance go to these people.
-These people assist you and they understand the British market, but they’ll get you insured.
-Go to these people to buy a car.
-Initially, you know, get the fundamentals in place.
+These people tell you where to set up a bank account, or for your vehicle insurance, go to these people.
+They assist you to get the fundamentals in place.

-We land into Halifax not knowing anybody or anything and we’d never set foot in Canada before!
+We landed into Halifax not knowing anybody or anything, we’d never set foot in Canada before!
 When we arrived, we spent the night there.
-That was our first night in Canada and then started to transition into life in Canada the next morning.
+We started to transition into life in Canada the next morning.

 Following a spell with Air Canada, you’ve moved on to working in the private aviation field with Chartright.
 What is your role there?

-My position here at the moment is senior manager maintenance services, I manage the base as far as maintenance goes, along with the bases we have in Florida, Vancouver, Calgary, Regina, Ottawa and anywhere in between that that we put aircraft.
+My position here at the moment is senior manager in maintenance services.
+I manage the base as far as maintenance goes, along with the bases we have in Florida, Vancouver, Calgary, Regina, Ottawa and anywhere in between where we put aircraft.
 So now I spend a lot of time talking to very rich owners and explaining why they need to spend half a million dollars on their aeroplane!